mpredli01/helidon-book/webclient/README.md

-# Helidon WebClient Examples
+# Helidon Revealed
-## Chapter 6: Helidon WebClient
+## A Practical Guide to Getting Started with Oracle's Microservices Framework
-## Helidon Revealed: A Practical Guide to Getting Started with Oracle’s Microservices Framework
+## Chapter 6: Helidon WebClient Component

-This example demonstrates how to initiate the Helidon WebClient component
+In this chapter, you will learn how to initiate the Helidon web client.